rogerkibbe/bixby_bart_commuter/README.md

 Insructions:
 1) Download and unzip or clone
-2) From Bixby Studio, Open Capsule and select your unzip location
+2) From Bixby Studio, Open Capsule and select your unzip/clone location
 3) You may need to compile the NL model in training
 4) Ensure capsule is synced
 5) Enjoy!